Childhood Non-Hodgkin Lymphoma Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Childhood Non-Hodgkin Lymphoma

 - High-pitched breathing sounds.

-- Swelling of the head or neck.
+- Swelling of the head, neck, upper body or arms.

 - Trouble swallowing.